StartBootstrap/startbootstrap-grayscale/README.md

 Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).

+## GPS2FTP - Android App

+try the little gps2ftp android app (and widget) to update the map on this website via ftp.

 * https://twitter.com/davidmillerskt
 * https://github.com/davidtmiller